StartUiTesting/playwright-starter-java/Readme.md

 - Create a new POM in the `org.poms` package and define Locators (and functions for repetitive tasks).
 - Import the new POM into your test case and reuse the Locators (and functions) from there.

+### Troubleshooting

+#### Managed devices
+Most issues occur on managed devices, where the browser download is blocked and the group policy prevents launching from the temp dir.
+- If the browser download is blocked, check your environment variables or use a developer proxy (see [Managed Devices](#managed-devices))
+- If the test are blocked by the group policy check that the folder `C:\dev\temp` exists and is accessible.
+Furthermore, check that the system property `playwright.driver.tmpdir` is set correctly.
+- If maven commands are blocked by the group policy, add the system property `playwright.driver.tmpdir=C:\dev\temp` to your playwright related maven commands, e.g. `mvn test -D playwright.driver.tmpdir=C:\dev\temp`.